pmndrs/assets/README.md

 npm install @pmndrs/assets
 ```

 Base64-packed javascript (default-)module exports that can be npm installed and imported.
 Assets are thereby self-hosted and safe from outages.
-All assets are resized, optimized and compressed.
+All assets are resized, optimized and compressed, ready to be consumed on the web.

 # Index